Do you Need an SR-22 to Reinstate a Suspended Drivers License?

 Yes, driving with a suspended license is an arrestable offense.
 Police can pull you over, arrest you on the spot, and impound your vehicle unless another licensed driver can take custody of the car.

-- DUI/DWI convictions
+• DUI/DWI convictions

-- Reckless driving or excessive speeding
+• Reckless driving or speeding over 30mph over the limit

-- Too many traffic violation points
+• Too many traffic violations or points on your license

 How Long Will Your License Be Suspended?